You reached your Mt. Sufferlandria. Now What?

 - Do you train with heart rate?
 Did you notice that your max heart rate was lower for the final stages, that it does not drop as quickly during recovery periods, or that it is lower at a given power than it was 1-2 weeks ago?

 Did you answer “yes” to all of these questions?
 If so take at least 2 days off the bike.
 After those two days -- days woefully absent of Suffering and stress -- take baby steps with two days of easy and short recovery spins.
-Turn off your Garmin, explore a new (ideally flat) road.
+Turn off your cycling computer.
+Explore a new (ideally flat) road.
 Clear your head and legs.

 If you answered “yes” to some but “no” to others, you still need at least one complete day devoid of Suffering and stress.
 Return to the bike with a recovery spin on Wednesday, and crank it up a bit on Thursday (but resist the urge to do a HIIT workout).